isomerpages/mlaw-lab/_legal-services/4d-how-will-my-case-be-managed-after-i-have-been-granted-legal-aid.md

 In particular, you should do the following:

 (a) Pay your assessed contribution on time.
 Your lawyer canot commence work on your case unless you pay your first contribution.
-You can find out more about contribution and payment matters here [LINK to ARE LAB'S SERVICES FREE]
+You can find out more about contribution and payment matters <a href="/legal-services/are-all-the-legal-services-free/">here</a>.

 (b) Remain contactable so that we can provide you with updates on your case, ask you for more information, and take your instructions.
 Please update LAB if you change your address and/or contact details.